alexissmirnov/PocketWeather/README.md

 =============

 Pocket Weather provides detailed weather information for your selected location designed specifically for iPhone.
-Wheather you are interested in the weather for today, tomorrow, or the rest of the week Pocket Weather has you covered.
+Whether you are interested in the weather for today, tomorrow, or the rest of the week Pocket Weather has you covered.

 Pocket Weather is the like a Weather Hub for iPhone.